-How to identify and get rid of root maggots… without resorting to toxic sprays!
+How to identify and get rid of root maggots using time-tested, organic and natural techniques.

 Many species of the root maggot exist in home gardens throughout North America.
 Particularly destructive to early season plantings, they feed underground on succulent roots and attack a large variety of vegetable crops including radish, cabbage, carrot, turnip and onions.
 Heavily infested roots are often riddles with tunnels and rotted.
 Affected plants lack vigor, may be stunted or yellowed and often wilt during the heat of the day.
 In some cases, maggots may even chew through taproots, causing plants to die.